 To prevent it from sliding, force it through the blade on the table saws.
 But make sure the force is enough so you don’t break the board.

-Opt for a utility knife with a segmented blade, as the ridges at the bottom can help you measure and cut more accurately along the line.
+Opt for a utility knife with a segmented blade.
+The ridges at the bottom can help you measure and cut more accurately along the line.
 Aim to cut just outside the line’s edge to ensure precision and avoid removing excess foam.

 Read also: Can You Paint Foam Board Insulation?